carterbox/release-archive-with-hash/README.md

 Upload a source archive and hash at every tagged release.

-GitHub source archives are generated on demand and not guaranteed to have a constant hash.
-This is a problem when you try to verify that old releases have not changed.
-This tool uploads a release archive (that will have the same hash in perpetuity regardless of GitHubs archive cache invalidation) and a text file containing the hash of the archive.
+GitHub source archives are generated on demand and not guaranteed to have a consistent hash; e.g. a source archive at a specific commit may have a different hash 6 months from now!
+This is a problem when trying to verify that old releases have not changed.

+This tool uploads a release archive (that will have the same hash in perpetuity regardless of GitHub's source downloads cache invalidation schedule) and a text file containing the hash of the archive.

 ```yaml